microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once connected Microchip Bluetooth App discovers all the services and characteristics supported by the RN487x device as shown in the following figure.
+5. Once connected, the Microchip Bluetooth App discovers all the services and characteristics supported by the RN487x device, as shown in the following figure.

     <br />